awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-auth.md

 ## Authorization basics for multi\-Region keys<a name="multi-region-auth-about"></a>

 When designing key policies and IAM policies for multi\-Region keys, consider the following principles\.
-+ **Key policy** — Each multi\-Region key is an independent customer master key \(CMK\) resource with its own [key policy](key-policies.md)\.
++ **Key policy** — Each multi\-Region key is an independent KMS key resource with its own [key policy](key-policies.md)\.
 You can apply the same or a different key policy to each key in the set of related multi\-Region keys\.
 Key policies are *not* [shared properties](multi-region-keys-overview.md#mrk-sync-properties) of multi\-Region keys\.
 AWS KMS does not copy or synchronize key policies among related multi\-Region keys\.

   When you create a replica key in the AWS KMS console, the console displays the current key policy of the primary key as a convenience\.
 You can use this key policy, edit it, or delete and replace it\.
 But even if you accept the primary key policy unchanged, AWS KMS doesn't synchronize the policies\.
 For example, if you change the key policy of the primary key, the key policy of the replica key remains the same\.
 + **Default key policy** — When you create multi\-Region keys by using the [CreateKey](https://docs.aws.amazon.com/IAM/latest/APIReference/API_CreateKey.html) and `ReplicateKey` operations, the [default key policy](key-policies.md#key-policy-default) is applied unless you specify a key policy in the request\.
 This is the same default key policy that is applied to single\-Region keys\.
-+ **IAM policies** — As with all CMKs, you can use IAM policies to control access to multi\-Region keys only when the [key policy allows it](key-policies.md#key-policy-default-allow-root-enable-iam)\.
++ **IAM policies** — As with all KMS keys, you can use IAM policies to control access to multi\-Region keys only when the [key policy allows it](key-policies.md#key-policy-default-allow-root-enable-iam)\.
 [IAM policies](iam-policies.md) apply to all AWS Regions by default\.
 However, you can use condition keys, such as [aws:RequestedRegion](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-requestedregion), to limit permissions to a particular Region\.

   To create primary and replica keys, principals must have `kms:CreateKey` permission in an IAM policy that applies to the Region where the key is created\.
 + **Grants** — AWS KMS [grants](grants.md) are Regional\.
-Each grant allows permissions to one CMK\.
+Each grant allows permissions to one KMS key\.
 You can use grants to allow permissions to a multi\-Region primary key or replica key\.
-But you cannot use a single grant to allow permissions to multiple CMKs, even if they are related multi\-Region keys\.
+But you cannot use a single grant to allow permissions to multiple KMS keys, even if they are related multi\-Region keys\.
 + **Key ARN** — Each multi\-Region key has a [unique key ARN](multi-region-keys-overview.md#mrk-how-it-works)\.
 The key ARNs of related multi\-Region keys have the same partition, account, and key ID, but different Regions\.

   To apply an IAM policy statement to a particular multi\-Region key, use its key ARN or a key ARN pattern that includes the Region\.
 To apply an IAM policy statement to all related multi\-Region keys, use a wildcard character \(\*\) in the Region element of the ARN, as shown in the following example\.